ezcatdb/clinicalcorpus-guidelines/_entity/Anatomical_entity.md

 - <a href="https://www.ebi.ac.uk/ols/search?ontology=ncit">NCIT</a>

 Regarding the organ, such as lung, the following words/phrases can also be annotated.
-- <a href="https://en.wikipedia.org/wiki/Respiratory_system">respiratory system</a>
+- <a href="https://en.wikipedia.org/wiki/Respiratory_system">respiratory system</a>（呼吸器系）
 - respiratory apparatus
-- ventilatory system
+- ventilatory system（呼吸器系）
   - right lung
   - left lung
   - main bronchi